 - Competitor Keywords: What do other affiliate websites in your niche rank for?
 Pay special attention to sites that are around the same size as you.

-- Matching Terms: Brainstorm a few of the big keywords in your niche, then search for keywords with matching terms.
+- Matching Terms: Brainstorm a few seed keywords in your niche, then search for keywords with matching terms.

 - Long-tail keywords: The longer and more specific you get with keywords, the less competition you’ll find.
-I mentioned before that you won’t rank for “best laptop”.
-But, you could probably rank for “best laptop for photoshop under $500”.
-Scrape up the long-tail keywords and build up from there.
+I mentioned before that you won’t rank for “best laptop.”
+But, you probably could for “best laptop for photoshop under $500”.
+So, scrape up the long-tail keywords and build up from there.

-- Questions: Question keywords are ignored by big sites because they’re difficult to monetize.
+- Questions: Question keywords are ignored by big sites because they’re challenging to monetize.
 However, in my experience, you can monetize any keyword by finding the right angle.

 There are over one billion websites on the internet.
-It’s exceptionally rare to come up with a unique idea these days.
-If you find a great keyword to write about, there are certain to be many sites ranking for that keyword already.
+It’s rare to come up with a unique idea these days.
+If you find a great keyword to write about, there are sure to be many sites ranking for that keyword already.

-The fact that those pages are ranking is proof that Google likes what they’ve written for that keyword.
-There’s no sense in coming up with something entirely different because search engines like what your competitors have written.
+The fact those pages rank proves Google likes what they’ve written for that keyword.
+So there’s no sense in coming up with something entirely different because search engines like what your competitors have written.

-Before I decide on any content idea, I look at what others have written.
-Before I started writing this article, I looked at what other sites have published.
-I jotted down their headings and post structures, and I noted their word counts.
-Then, I mixed all that together with my own ideas and outlined this article.
+Before I started writing this article, I looked at what the other sites published.
+I jotted down their headings and post structures and noted their word counts.
+Then, I mixed all that with my ideas and outlined this article.